 - Our Physiotherapists try to involve siblings within treatment sessions where appropriate.

-- We try to arrange appointments outside school hours to minimise disruption to a child’s education.
+- We can arrange appointments outside school hours to minimise disruption to a child’s education.

-- We provide advice on activities, clubs and groups which your child may enjoy.
+- We provide advice on activities, clubs and groups your child may enjoy.